Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 That's precisely the case Trump himself makes.
 But even in the suburbs of New York, it hasn't entirely landed.
 Colleen Arevalo, 44, for example, planned to vote not only against Trump but against Republicans across the board.

-“I'm the type of person who usually votes for the best person, but in this case?” she said.
-“I don't feel like that can happen anymore."
+“I’m the type of person who usually votes for the best person, but in this case,” she said, “I don’t feel like that can happen anymore.”

 Like most of the others with whom I spoke, she said she votes regularly, having learned the importance of doing so as she got older.